xleninx/aim-test/README.md

   `mount DomainStatus::Engine => "/domain_status"`

-Now you can use all the features of StatusDomain
+Now you can use all the features of StatusDomain by entering the following url http://localhost:3000/domain_status/by_domain?domain=www.example.com`

 ## Test